-Make sure that the air inlets and outlets are not blocked while the generator is running.
+Make sure that the air inlets and outlets are not obstructed when the generator is running.
+For generators with air filters, a supplied differential pressure switch is configured at the factory with appropriate alarm and shutdown settings for customer use.